Mountain City, Nevada: History

+In 1870, Mountain City was founded after a silver mine was located in the area: over a thousand people lived in Mountain City until the silver ran out, causing an exodus from the town.

+In 1879, copper was found at one of the mines north-east of Mountain City: people came rolling back in, causing a boom town for the second time, until the copper was exhausted.

 A post office was established at Mountain City in 1870.
 The community was descriptively named on account of the natural surroundings of its elevated town site.
 Due to its small size, Mountain City is classified by some writers as a ghost town.

+As of 2023, no new buildings or places have been built or constructed in Mountain City: the local town bar has been keeping Mountain City alive for over 20 years.

 Time zone

 Mountain City, along with the rest of Nevada except for the city of West Wendover, is legally in the Pacific Time Zone, but, along with other Idaho border towns such as Jackpot, Jarbidge and Owyhee, unofficially observes the Mountain Time Zone due to closer proximity to and greater connections with towns in southern Idaho.

 Climate

 Mountain City sees a humid continental climate (Koppen: Dfb) with four seasons and generally not a large amount of year-round precipitation.
 Due to its high elevation the area sees very cold nights - even in summer, with frost possible in every month.
 Winters are bitterly cold at night.